Jessasyn/csharp-browser-interface/README.md

 On any supported version of windows, this library will fuction.

 ### Mac
-On any supported version of mac, this library will function.
+On any supported version of mac which has the file '/usr/bin/open', this library will function.
-This is of course assuming that mac does not eventually disallow the use of 3rd party software completely.
+As far as I am aware, this means all supported versions of mac.

 ### Linux
-The available shells on a given linux distribution will differ.
-Therefore, the library attempts to read out the contents of '/etc/shells' to obtain a list of all available shells on the distribution.
-On some distributions, however, this file does not exist.
-If it does not, the library will fall back to '/bin/sh'.
-This means that if a distribution does not have the '/etc/shells' file *and* it does not have '/bin/sh' as shell, the library will **not** function.

-## Why use a shell?
-Because of windows (and possibly mac as well).

-On linux, we can target binary executables directly (i.e. '/bin/xdg-open', the executable which is used to actually open the url), but on windows, the command 'start' is used.
-There is no executable called 'start' readily available (as in, trying to run 'start' does not work, nor does a find return it).
-To avoid code duplication, and to keep everything as platform-agnostic as possible, we therefore open a shell, and run the appropriate command in it.
-This may or may not also be the case in OSX, I have not checked.
-It would not surprise me, though.

-I am currently looking into the possibilities of somehow importing the start function from whatever dll it is hidden in, and using it that way.
+On any supported version of linux which has the file '/usr/bin/xdg-open', this library will function.
+As far as I am aware this means all supported versions of linux.

+## What is happening with windows?
+Windows is a bit special.
+With Linux and Mac, we can just target some binary file directly ('xdg-open' and 'open', respectively).
+With Windows, that is not possible.
+The 'start' command is hidden somewhere within a dll file, and so the easiest way to access it is to open a terminal, and just 'type' the start command followed by the requested url.

+In the future, I will be looking at the possibility of importing this function through `DllImport`.

 ## Example usage: